Museum of the Origins of Man

 clikka per ingrandire l'immagine

 Origin: Vesima, Genoa, Italy.
-(Vesima is a mountain zone on the shore of the Mediterranean Sea).
+(Vesima is an Apennine mountain area on the shores of the Mediterranean sea.)

 clikka per ingrandire l'immagine